TechColab/uEVSE/README.md

 Following the spec. my first thought regarding the 1kHz CP signal was that ""you could probably do that with a 555"" as it can run directly from 12V.
 I calculated that the maximum current needed from the CP signal is less than 20mA, if we drop the vented charging option.
 This is within the capability of an NE555P timer chip.
 But that only has one output when I need a complimentary pair of outputs to get a 24V swing from the 12V supply.
 A single buffer transistor wouldn't do as the output needs to sink and source 20mA.
 I settled on using a cheap op-amp that suits.

-The H-bridge output worked fine on my osccilliscope so I moved on to the next issue of duty cycle.
+The H-bridge output worked fine on my oscilloscope so I moved on to the next issue of duty cycle.
 I've never explored the duty-cycle quirks of the 555 so I did some research and found a circuit which allows extreme adjustment from 5 to 95% while also solving the issue of adjusting the duty-cycle without changing the frequency.
 I selected passive components and trim-pots for frequence & duty.

 The first experiments with my car took a bit of manual fidelity but worked in both getting the car to draw some current and learning about the car's protocol expectations.
 Specifically:
 It did pay attention to the PP (Presence Pilot) resistor being there (as JL found).